ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## How do I buy the book?

-You can join the [early access program for Rapid Fullstack Development through Gumroad](https://codecapers.gumroad.com/l/rapid-fullstack-development).
+You can join the [early access program for The Feedback-Driven Developer](https://www.manning.com/books/the-feedback-driven-developer).

-## Is there another way to buy the book?

-Yes

-Use PayPal to send $27 AUD (approx $18 USD) or more to ashley@codecapers.com.au, then I'll email you the book.

 ## What will I learn?